cityofships/i-love-compute/README.md

 It makes possible to install Orca (GCN1 to 4), PAL (GCN 5), ROCr and Clover (TeraScale, GCN+).

 - The user can downloads and install all OpenCL drivers by doing `sudo ./ubuntu-amdgpu install all`, or only a select of them.
 For example the user can only install AMD APP for CPUs from Radeon Crimson (fglrx) and AMD APP for GPUs from Orca (AMDGPU-PRO) by doing `sudo ./ubuntu-amdgpu install stream orca`.
-- The installation is done system-wide (requires `root` permission), and provided software is made available in default environment.
+- The installation is done as root and system-wide, provided software is made available to default environment.

 This script is known to work on Ubuntu 22.04 LTS.

-Note: Official Ubuntu Clover packages may be usable with radeonsi as long as `-cl-fast-relaxed-math` is not enabled.
+Note: This script installs older Clover packages that are known to work but may not support newer cards.
+Newer versions are known to suffer from a regression in LLVM.
+Official Ubuntu Clover package `mesa-opencl-icd` may be installed by hand and used with radeonsi as long as OpenCL applications do not make use of the `-cl-fast-relaxed-math` OpenCL compilation option.
 See [llvm/llvm-project#54947](https://github.com/llvm/llvm-project/issues/54947).
 Official Ubuntu Clover packages may not be usable with r600.
 See [llvm/llvm-project#54942](https://github.com/llvm/llvm-project/issues/54942).
-This script installs older clover packages that are known to work but may not support newer cards.

 ### [`user-mesa`](scripts/user-mesa)